-I didn’t look up at the sun, I was too focused on getting that perfect shot of the moment totality happened.
+When the moment came, I did not look up at the sun, because I was too focused on getting that moment captured.

 You can hear me say, “Thank you Lord!”
 For the rest of the time, my father and I got to embrace.
 We looked at the sun together, and noticed just how pure the light of the corona was.
 The rays of the corona were also moving slightly.

 Sure enough, after two minutes and thirty seconds of totality, the total eclipse was over!